 Let me tell you a little bit about this company.
 They offer several different varieties of Hatch Chile, each with its own flavor and level of heat.
 Additionally, you can order their chile either Fresh (Not Roasted) or Frozen (Flame Roasted and Hand Peeled).

-The Chile Store green chile made for a delicious Southwestern stew.
+Green chiles made for a delicious Southwestern short rib soup.
 A simple stew of braised short ribs, chewy white hominy and chunks of potato.
 Perfect for a Winter night’s meal.

 - 4 pounds meaty beef short ribs